Timeline of Progress

 Mount Ida College and Lasell College begin final year of NAC competition as conference full members after withdrawing from the conference as full members.
 Both are accepted as Associate Members beginning Fall of 2007; Mount Ida for Men's Lacrosse and Lasell for Field Hockey.
 Western New England College participates in its final year as an associate member in field hockey.

 - Spring 2007

-Mount Ida College earns the first NAC automatic qualifier in Men's Lacrosse.
-During its last season of competition in NAC baseball, St. Joseph's College earns the first automatic qualifier awarded the conference in that sport.
-Husson College represents the NAC as the automatic qualifier in Men's Golf.
+Mount Ida College earns the first NAC automatic qualifier in men's lacrosse.
+During its last season of competition in NAC baseball, St. Joseph's College earns the first automatic qualifier awarded to the conference in that sport, while Husson College represents the NAC as the automatic qualifier in men's golf.
 Green Mountain College and Lyndon State College present for full membership consideration during the NAC Annual Meeting in York Harbor, Maine.
 Both institutions are accepted, to begin competition in Fall of 2008.
 St. Joseph's College of Maine is accepted as associate members for field hockey, beginning competition in fall of 2008.
-Presidents Council votes to begin NAC competition in football in the fall of 2009.
+The NAC Presidents Council votes to begin NAC competition in football in the fall of 2009.

 - Fall 2007

 Bay Path College, Becker College, Elms College, Lesley University and Wheelock College begin their final year of competition as full conference members after withdrawing from the NAC.
 Applications for associate membership in football are accepted and under consideration for competition to begin fall of 2009.

 Green Mountain College and Lyndon State College join Conference as full members.

 The North Atlantic Conference continues to expand the post season championship opportunities for its student-athletes with the addition of women's lacrosse and begin the waiting period for automatic qualification to the NCAA Tournament.

 - Spring 2010